WMT-Chat-task/WMT-Chat-task.github.io/index.md

 One of the main challenges of this domain is the lack of real bilingual training data available.
 In order to make this shared task as close as possible to the real-world settings, this year, we release only the dev and test sets.
 So, please note that there will be no training data for this edition and the participants are expected to use only the dev sets (bilingual and monolingual) to train and fine-tune their MT systems.

+Please note, that all the data released for the WMT22 Chat Translation task is under the license of [CC-BY-NC-4.0](https://creativecommons.org/licenses/by-nc/4.0) and can be freely used for research purposes only.
+Please note that, as the license states, no commercial uses are permitted for this corpus.
+We just ask that you cite the WMT22 Chat Translation Task overview paper.
+Any other use is not permitted unless previous written authorization is given by Unbabel.

 ### Tracks:

 1. **Zero-shot**: In this task participants have to develop machine translation systems without access to any in-domain training data.